How Covid-19 Has Changed Marketing Forever

 Covid-19, marketing and the future

 While the pandemic is far from over, the future looks bright for current and budding marketers.
 With new challenges, come new opportunities when it comes to business marketing.
 In an ever-changing world, innovation and a customer-centric focus have never been more important for brands looking to stand out from the crowd.
-As technologies and the environment continue to evolve, so too must our marketing efforts.
+As marketing technologies and the environment continue to evolve, so too must our marketing efforts.
 It’s fair to say that Covid-19 has changed the way that we do business.
 However, you could look at these changes as an acceleration of the inevitable; that being the move to digital-first and an emphasis on consumers finding brands that truly resonate with their values.

 Image source: Shutterstock (1926827978)